 What you need to do

 If your new employee needs you to make student loan repayments, ask them which plan they’re on and record this in your payroll software.
 It will automatically calculate and make deductions.
-There will be a new income threshold from 6 April 2016.

 Report these deductions to HMRC when you pay your employee.